pennlabs/template-django/README.md

 # Django Template

-This folder contains all the sample configuration needed to create a fully functioning django app following all of Penn Labs' suggested configuration.
+This template repo contains all the sample configuration needed to create a fully functioning django app following all of Penn Labs' suggested configuration.

 # Installation
 In a new folder run `django-admin startproject <name of project>`, replacing `<name of project>` with the desired name for your project.